hackerunion/root/home/guest/docs/the_guide.md

 It is entirely independent from the server's own code and exists as a [set of ordinary files][3] on the filesystem.
-It is executed exactly as described above and is no different from any other CGI application the server.
+It is executed exactly as described above and is no different from any other CGI application on the server.

 ###	Directory Listing